 Wilderness designation for the Scotchmans does NOT:

-- Restrict hunting, fishing, hiking, berry picking or any non-mechanized activities (in fact it enhances these activities).
+- Restrict hunting, fishing, hiking, berry picking or any non-mechanized activities (it only makes them better).

 - Impact any existing, or proposed, timber or mining areas or jobs.

-- Local communities will benefit from the unparalleled recreational and economic opportunities that wilderness provides.
+- Local communities will enjoy the hiking, fishing, hunting, camping and more that wilderness provides.